frePPLe/frepple/doc/user-guide/cookbook/buffer/transfer-batch.rst

 | The first example models a case where subassemblies are produced in batches of
   100 pieces.
 The assembly operation consumes these in batches of 100 pieces.
-| Notice how both operations run at the same time, and how material is transfered
+| Notice how both operations run at the same time, and how material is transferred
   between both operations in a just-in-time manner.

 | The second example is more complex.
 The production rate of the subassembly and assembly